SSRN Support Page

 - Is there a fee for a researcher to submit his/her paper to the site?

 - Does the institution where the researcher is working need to subscribe to SSRN in order for him/her to be able to submit papers?

 - Is my paper eligible for distribution in SSRN's eJournals?

 - Is submission of a paper to SSRN tantamount to prior submissions by scholarly refereed journals?

 - Does submission to SSRN restrict in any way what I can do with my paper?

 - What do I need to know about Copyright Policies?

-- What should I do if I suspect a copyright violation or plagiarism in a paper posted on SSRN?
+- What should I do if I suspect a copyright violation in a paper posted on SSRN?

 - How do I Revise my previously submitted paper?